jeffbruce/ClusterMouseAutism/README.md

     - might be possible by supplying an argument to reorderfun
     - could be more interpretable by others
     - use pvclust to plot the actual appropriateness of the clusters
+    - this doesn't seem very useful because you can infer the most similar model directly from the length of the dendrogram branch
-- provide user with a control to select groups of regions according to common attributes (synaptic effects, groups of brain regions, etc.)
+- provide user with a control to select groups of regions according to common attributes (gene models that affect the synapse, white matter / social perception & autonomic regulation, etc.)
 - replace collaborator pdf summaries of scanned brains with generic Shiny app
-- demonstrate bootstrapping on a separate Shiny page
 - relate Shiny app to genetic information of the mouse models?
 - add confidence of analysis as you change the number of strains / regions to cluster on?
 - instead of weighting each brain region equally, allow user to add in their own weighting system, for example, where each region gets a weight corresponding to its size, or proportion of different cell types, etc.